Meet Me at the Edge of the World: the 2025 Nowhere Else Festival keynote address

 Caring about ourselves.

-Sam’s new music met me in my first days away from home, in the new independence of my college life, at the edge of what was for me the known world.
+While many today know her primarily as the musical muse of Gilmore Girls, Sam Phillips’s music in the 1990s met me in my first days away from home, in the new independence of my college life, at the edge of what was for me the known world.
 Influenced by the poetry and wisdom of the Scriptures, reflecting the light of Jesus’s teaching, and yet avoiding even a hint of pious religiosity, Sam’s radar was open to so many strong signals of truth and beauty.
 She was reading and writing about authors I would come to love and embrace as mentors: G.K.
 Chesterton, Thomas Merton, and even Henry Miller.
-She expanded my horizons.
+She, too, expanded my horizons.
 I began a rigorous pursuit of music that was not bound by the conventionality of the Christian music industry, music that was more about the faith of fearless questions rather than the certainty of simplistic answers.
 The love in Sam’s songwriting dared me to change my way of caring — caring about others, and caring about myself.

-Thanks to an invitation from my friend, Martin Stillion, a brilliant multi-instrumentalist fluent in a wide range of musical languages, and a writer for our university newspaper, I accompanied him on his assignment to interview T Bone Burnett.
-We met him in downtown Seattle, and he gave us hours of his time for wide-ranging conversation.
+Thanks to an invitation from my friend Martin Stillion, a brilliant multi-instrumentalist fluent in a wide range of musical languages, and a writer for our university newspaper, I had the privilege of accompanying him on his assignment to interview T Bone Burnett.
+We met the rock-and-roll legend in downtown Seattle, and he gave us hours of his time for wide-ranging conversation.
 This was, I would realize later, what gave me the courage to start pursuing other musicians I admired for ambitious interviews, like my first meeting with Linford Detweiler just a few years later.

 I remember asking Burnett about why, with his Christian faith so publicly evident, he did not market his work as Christian music.
 He looked very, very tired in that moment.
 And then he said, “Why do we have to be Christian?
 Why can’t we just be people?”